immiao/immiao.github.io/pages/2_about.md

 ## About me

-My primary research interest is in computer graphics, game development and programming.
+Hello!
+This is Miao Kaixiang, an undergraduate student (expect graduation June, 2016) from [School of Data and Computer Science](http://sdcs.sysu.edu.cn/) at [Sun Yat-sen University](http://www.sysu.edu.cn).
+I have shifted my research focus from artificial intelligence.
+Now my primary research interest is in computer graphics, game development and programming.
 See my project page for details.

 ![myphoto](./myphoto.gif)